About client settings in Configuration Manager

 Allow users to enroll modern devices

-To enable user-based enrollment of modern devices, set this to Yes, and then configure the following setting:
+To enable user-based enrollment of modern devices, set this option to Yes, and then configure the following setting:

 - Modern device enrollment profile

 Select Set Profile to create or select an enrollment profile.
 For more information, see Create an enrollment profile that allows users to enroll modern devices.

 By default, this setting is Yes.
 For more information, see Introduction to hardware inventory.

 Select Schedule to adjust the frequency that clients run the hardware inventory cycle.
 By default, this cycle occurs every seven days.

 Specify the maximum number of minutes for the Configuration Manager client to randomize the hardware inventory cycle from the defined schedule.
 This randomization across all clients helps load-balance inventory processing on the site server.
 You can specify any value between 0 and 480 minutes.
 By default, this value is set to 240 minutes (4 hours).